EnigmaDragons/ProjectNeon/design/Cards/Pyromancer_Cards.md

 Rare:
 - Bouncing Inferno - 8 Flames - 1 Enemy - Deal 3 * MAG damage, then bounce once to each enemy with diminishing power
 - Fiery Soul - 4 Flames - Self - Double your MAG for the turn
+- Soul Burn - 2 Flames - 1 Enemy - Til the end of battle, at start of turn, deal raw damage equal your current Flames

 Epic:
 - Ascension - 0 Flames - Self - +4 MAG for 3 Turns.
 Gain Max Shield.
 Gain 2 Flames at the start of next 3 turns